hlt-mt/mcif/docs/source/installation.rst

     cd mcif
     pip install .

-Notice that, since some evaluation metrics run on GPU (e.g. COMET), you may want to first setup your environment installing versions of torch with CUDA support for you GPU.
+Notice that, since some evaluation metrics run on GPU (e.g., COMET), you may want to first set up your environment installing versions of torch with CUDA support for your GPU.

 For development (with docs and testing tools)::